 These are the settings we used to test the Apple AirPods Max, and our results are only valid when using this configuration.

-The noise isolation performance of the Apple AirPods Max is superb.
-Thanks to their ANC, they can cut down a lot of background noise from the low rumble of bus or plane engines to ambient chatter.
-They also reduce a lot of high-pitched noise like the hum of an AC unit.
+The Apple AirPods Max's noise isolation performance is superb.
+Their active noise cancelling (ANC) system can block out a significant amount of bass-range noise like the low rumble of bus and plane engines.
+They can also reduce a lot of noise like ambient chatter as well as higher-pitched sounds like the hum of an AC unit.

 The Apple AirPods Max have a decent leakage performance.
 They leak a bit of sound across the range, but most of it falls below the noise level of an average office.
 It's unlikely that it should bother those around you, even if you're listening to audio at a high volume.